SnoringHampton Roads, VA

 An obstruction to the free flow of air through the passages at the back of the mouth and nose causes snoring and sleep apnea.
 This obstruction causes turbulent airflow, which produces vibrations in the soft tissue.
 The sound generated from these vibrations is called snoring.

-Historically snoring has been a social problem, with the bed partner being the victim and the snorer the object of many jokes.
-It was often thought to be a normal part of aging … “doesn’t everyone snore when they get older?”
+Historically, snoring has been a social problem, with the bed partner being the victim and the snorer the object of many jokes.
+It was often thought to be a normal part of aging… “Doesn’t everyone snore when they get older?”

 Today, snoring is a possible sign of a serious medical problem, Obstructive Sleep Apnea (OSA).
 These two terms describe parts of the continuum of sleep-disordered breathing.
 This spectrum ranges from the slight vibration of the oral tissues at its mildest to death from asphyxiation at its most extreme.
 Between lies snoring and periods of complete airway closure called “apnea.”